 Through this, breeders were able to revive this variety of chicken.
 If they didn’t resort to cross-breeding, perhaps the world would have witnessed the extinction of this particular breed forever.

 With its resurgence, Brabanter Chickens were once again thriving, though they were still deemed as rare.
 If you compare the number of Brabanter Chickens in the world today, it’s still pretty low compared to other breeds around.
-It even includes the country where it originated from – The Netherlands.
+This even includes the country of its origin – The Netherland

 How Do They Look?